tmestas/Advanced-Java-Projects/airline/src/main/resources/edu/pdx/cs410J/tmestas/README.txt

 Assignment: Advanced Programming with Java - Project 4

 The purpose of this assignment is to provide a command line interface for a user to add flight objects to airline objects, and perform different actions with the data.
+This assignment also has a method to convert a .txt representation of an airline to a .xml representation of an airline.

 *****************************************************************************************************************